Master's Degree in Museum Studies

 The Museum Studies curriculum is designed to give students a strong knowledge base of the professional field of museology.
 This advanced degree will position graduates for successful careers in the museum industry.
 To accomplish this, the academic year consists of three terms totaling 34 credits: Fall (13 credits), Spring (13 credits), and Summer (8 credits).
-View full course catalog >
+View the full course catalog.

 ARTM 501L: Museums and the Public I: People and Ideas

 ARTM 502L: Museums: Past, Present, and Future

 ARTM 503L: Museum Development, Management, and Leadership

 ARTM 504L: Art and Objects in Museums and in Context